 Article 314 of the TFEU sets out the stages and time-limits which must be respected during the budgetary procedure.
 However, the institutions agree on a ‘pragmatic’ calendar each year in due time before the start of the budgetary procedure based on the present practice.

-The EP and the Council lay down guidelines on the priorities for the budget.
-The Commission draws up the draft budget and forwards it to the Council and the EP by 1 September at the latest (under Article 314(2) TFEU, but by the end of April or beginning of May according to the pragmatic timetable).
+Parliament and the Council lay down guidelines on the priorities for the budget.
+The Commission draws up the draft budget and forwards it to the Council and Parliament by 1 September at the latest (under Article 314(2) TFEU, but by the end of April or beginning of May according to the pragmatic timetable).
 The Commission may modify the draft budget at a later stage to take account of new developments, but not later than the point at which the Conciliation Committee (see below) is convened.

-The Council adopts its position on the draft budget and forwards it to the EP by 1 October at the latest (under Article 314(3) TFEU, but by the end of July according to the pragmatic timetable).
-The Council must inform the EP in full of the reasons which have led it to adopt its position.
+The Council adopts its position on the draft budget and forwards it to Parliament by 1 October at the latest (under Article 314(3) TFEU, but by the end of July according to the pragmatic timetable).
+The Council must inform Parliament in full of the reasons which have led it to adopt its position.

-The EP has 42 days in which to react.
-Within that period, it may either approve the Council’s position or decline to take a decision, in which case the budget is deemed finally adopted, or else the EP can adopt amendments by a majority of its component members, in which case the amended draft is referred back to the Council and to the Commission.
-The President of the EP, in agreement with the President of the Council, must then immediately convene a meeting of the Conciliation Committee.
+Parliament has 42 days in which to react.
+Within that period, it may either approve the Council’s position or decline to take a decision, in which case the budget is deemed finally adopted, or else Parliament can adopt amendments by a majority of its component members, in which case the amended draft is referred back to the Council and to the Commission.
+The President of Parliament, in agreement with the President of the Council, must then immediately convene a meeting of the Conciliation Committee.

-From the day on which it is convened, the Conciliation Committee (composed of the representatives of the members of the Council and an equal number of representatives of the EP) has 21 days to agree on a joint text.
-To do so, it must take its decision by a qualified majority of the members of the Council or their representatives and by a majority of the representatives of the EP.
-The Commission takes part in the Conciliation Committee’s proceedings and takes all the necessary initiatives to seek to reconcile the positions of the EP and the Council.
+From the day on which it is convened, the Conciliation Committee (composed of the representatives of the members of the Council and an equal number of representatives of Parliament) has 21 days to agree on a joint text.
+To do so, it must take its decision by a qualified majority of the members of the Council or their representatives and by a majority of the representatives of Parliament.
+The Commission takes part in the Conciliation Committee’s proceedings and takes all the necessary initiatives to seek to reconcile the positions of Parliament and the Council.

 Process of approval of the conciliation joint text